 The balsa fin post also has cnc milled cut-outs in it, to help prevent a build-up of hot air inside the fuselage.
-From our experience we have found that 2 slots, each of about 150mm x 35 - 40mm wide provide excellent cooling for both the 3W and DA-100 set-ups shown here.
-If you fit dual canisters, then the slots will need to be positioned just behind the landing gear mount, either side of the rudder servo tray.
+From our experience we have found that 2 slots, each of about 125mm x 45mm wide provide excellent cooling for both the 3W and DA-100 set-ups shown here.

-Cut the air exit slots in the bottom of the fuselage with a sharp knife, or mill with a dremel tool, and sand the edges to shape with 240 grit sandpaper - remembering to radius all the corners to help prevent tearing of the composite sandwich skin.
-It is advisable to reinforce the edges of the cutouts inside the fuselage with a few carbon rovings, or narrow strips of plywood. (photo P21)
+Cut the air exit slots in the bottom of the fuselage with a sharp knife, and sand the edges to shape with 240 grit sandpaper - remembering to radius all the corners to help prevent tearing of the composite sandwich skin.
+It is advisable to reinforce the edges of the cutouts with either a few carbon rovings, or narrow strips of 3mm plywood. (see photo above)

 It is also helpful to make small tabs at the front of the cooling slots to make sure that the warm air is sucked out of the fuselage.
 These can easily be made by making 2 cuts in the skin, about 20mm long, bending the skin outwards about 30 degrees, and creasing the inner surface with the back (blunt) edge of the knife blade.
-Hold in position, and apply a couple of drops of thin CA to the sandwich from inside the fuselage to maintain the angle. (photo above)
+Hold in position, and apply a couple of drops of thin CA to the sandwich from inside the fuselage to maintain the angle.
+(See photo P21)